public-awesome/docs/governance/marketplace.md

 # Marketplace

-Marketplace is a community-owned contract that allows Stargaze stakeholders to decide on how it is goverened.
+Marketplace is a community-owned contract that allows Stargaze stakeholders to decide on how it is governed.
 They can vote to change any of the parameters below.

 #### Listing Fee